310mc/https-310mc.github.io-tl/source/_posts/aquarium/friends_together.md

 {% endbubble %}

 {% bubble Sora %}
 HeHe~♪ Yes!
 Sora can see them!
-This area is like an underwater tunnel, so Sora can see the fishies on the ceiling instead!
+This area is like an underwater tunnel, so Sora can see the fishies on the ceiling, too!

-*Uwaa…* Sora thinks it probably looks colorful and pretty~☆
+Uwaa… Sora thinks it probably looks colorful and pretty~☆
 {% endbubble %}

 {% bubble Hinata %}
 “Probably”…?
-Hrrm, just what kinda view are you seeing right now…
+Hmm, just what kinda view are you seeing right now…

 Well, whatever.
 We’ll be in everyone’s way if we stay near the entrance any longer, so let’s go in like this.

 Don’t move around too much, okay?
-We’d probably both crash down if I lost my balance.
+We’ll both crash down if I lost my balance.
 {% endbubble %}

 {% bubble Sora %}